health-shield/wellsign.github.io/_posts/2020-08-09-back_to_work.md

 author: Wellsign
 title: Back to Work, Safely
 categories: COVID-19
-quote:
+quote: >
+    Maintain distance, wash hands frequently, and wear a mask around other people when possible.
+image: CDC-logo.png
+qsource: Centers for Disease Control and Prevention
 ---

 In the event of a positive test result, we hope to provide the information needed to make important decisions regarding the readiness of your workforce.
-The following is based on the latest (as of writing this memorandum), official public health recommendations.
+The following is based on the latest (as of writing this memo), official public health recommendations.
 Please feel free to distribute as you see fit.

 > I’m an employee and my results were positive.
 What should I do?